esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 - **Is the image purely decorative or not intended for users?**
 - **Is the image’s use not listed above or it’s unclear what  `alt`  text to provide?**

+##### Header
 Here's what Marcy thinks about the image descriptions in the header:
 > For these nav menu images, it could be argued either way if they contribute to the content of the menu.
 If you think a person using a screen reader would benefit from a description of the images in the MegaNav, add some alt text.
 Otherwise, set the alt to a blank string and the screen reader won’t announce it.

 > 💡Tip
 >For now, don’t worry about alt text on SVG images.
 There’s more on this in the Accessible Naming module in the Semantic Markup workshop.

+##### Homepage
+There's a `tents.jpg` on the home page that actually adds context.

+>💡Tip
+>
+>You don't need to add "Photo of..." to your alt text descriptions.
+When a screen reader sees the img tag, it will already announce it as an image.

 ## Useful resources